 Any person accused of a violent crime can expect a tough prosecutor and a jury whose judgment may be clouded by sympathy for the alleged victim.
 Unfortunately, these factors can stack up against a defendant, making it difficult to sort out the relevant facts and present an accurate scenario of what really happened.
 That is why it is crucial to arm yourself with a skilled San Diego criminal defense attorney.
-With more than 30 years of experience, Attorney James N. Dicks at jD LAW, P.C., is available to protect your rights and support you through each step.
-He is a board-certified criminal law specialist who is committed to doing everything legally possible to get the results his clients deserve.
+With more than 30 years of experience, Attorney James N. Dicks at jD Law Criminal Defense Attorneys, is available to protect your rights and support you through each step.
+He is a former police officer and a board certified criminal law specialist who is committed to doing everything legally possible to get the results his clients deserve.

 Our firm offers superb representation to protect your rights and present the best possible defense against strong opposition.
 With our experience and knowledge, we create a defense that is your best chance of avoiding a long prison sentence and the loss of freedoms.

 Some of the most common violent crime charges include: